oscarmrt/AirBnB_clone_v2/README.md

 ## License

-AirBnB_clone has an open source license [Open Source Definition](https://opensource.org/osd) — in brief, they allow software to be freely used, modified, and shared
+AirBnB_clone has an open source license [Open Source Definition](https://opensource.org/osd) — in brief, they allow software to be freely used, modified, and shared.